ClayAssis/ClayAssis/README.md

 ### [BirdVisionBR]( https://github.com/ClayAssis/BirdVisionBR )

-The project aims to generate a classifier and object detection of Brazilian Birds by image.
-For this, photos from the WikiAves website (https://www.wikiaves.com.br/) are being used used.
+The project focuses on leveraging Yolov8, ViT, and traditional methods to develop a classifier and object detection system for Brazilian Birds through image analysis.
+To achieve this, the project utilizes photos sourced from the WikiAves website (https://www.wikiaves.com.br/), enabling a comprehensive understanding of Brazil's avian biodiversity.
+By combining state-of-the-art deep learning techniques like Yolov8 and Vision Transformer (ViT) with traditional methods, the project aims to achieve accurate identification and localization of Brazilian Birds in images.
+The rich dataset from WikiAves serves as a valuable resource, enabling the model to learn and generalize patterns effectively.
+Ultimately, this project contributes to conservation efforts and enhances our understanding of Brazil's diverse bird species.

 ### [BirdCalls]( https://github.com/ClayAssis/BirdCalls )